tdevere/ADO_DNS_LABS/docs/LAB3_IMAGE_BUILD.md

 - Configure the VNet to use `10.1.2.50` as its DNS server
 - Deploy the agent VM (which will use the custom DNS server)

+# Or share privately to specific subscriptions (no community sharing)
+./scripts/publish-image-to-gallery.sh \

 ## Image Configuration Details

 ### BIND9 Default Configuration (Broken State)